scomp/cloudflare-for-speed-and-security/README.md

 ## Who this book is for

-This is NOT a 1000th tutorial on how to set up a CDN, nor will it teach you the fundamentals of programming.
+This is NOT the 1000th tutorial on how to set up a CDN, nor will it teach you the fundamentals of programming.

-Instead, it's a from-theory-to-practice guide and you may enjoy it if any of the following:
+Instead, it's a from-theory-to-practice guide and you may enjoy it if any of the following holds true for you:

 - You think that speed is a fundamental part of the user experience
 - You keep screaming "show me the code!" when reading about scaling
 - You want to understand how low-level network protocols work and their impact on your applications
 - You think that security should be "by design"
-- Your cloud bill is too bug and you want to take back control
+- Your cloud bill is too much and you want to take back control
 - You are a developer and want to learn security
 - You believe that the best defense is thinking like an attacker
 - You learn by building and love to look under the hood